-The Housing Emergency Referral Operation (HERO) unit within DHS is responsible for placing families with children in shelters.
+The Housing Emergency Referral Operation (HERO) unit within DHS is responsible for placing families with children in shelters, representing about three quarters of all homeless.
 The HERO unit tracks lengths of stays in shelters, client movements from one shelter to another, and any entrants/exits from the shelter system using CARES.
-DHS HERO employees call shelters to update the roster (obtain census numbers) up to several times per day.
-The roster process marks each unit as vacant/available, reserved, out of service, or occupied.
+DHS HERO employees call shelters to find out about units that will become available up to several times per day.
+HERO uses CARES to mark each unit as vacant/available, reserved, out of service, or occupied.
+HERO can reserve a unit for a family up to 48 hours in advance.
 In addition to managing shelters for families with children, the mandate for HERO was ultimately expanded to include PCARD and offline unit tracking.

 Procurement Cards (PCARD)

 Procurement Cards or P-Cards are used by NYC agencies to make micro-purchases below a certain threshold (typically $5,000).
 They were established in order to streamline the process of procurement, invoicing, and payment, especially for small businesses and non-profits who are not able to bear the cost of lengthy payment or reimbursement cycles.

-Certain DHS employees are authorized to pay for provider invoices and for commercial hotel reservations by P-Cards.
+Certain DHS employees are authorized to pay for commercial hotel reservations by P-Cards having a much higher limit (up to $20,000).
 The Comptroller’s agreement to allow DHS to pay for commercial hotel rooms via P-Cards is extremely unusual within NYC agencies, and is a testament to the urgency of the DHS mission.
 Each P-Card is registered for a single DHS employee, the P-Card holder, and only that person is authorized to use the card.
 P-Card transactions are charged against the DHS Miscellaneous Expense Account (MEA) which is maintained separately from the general DHS invoicing system account.
 P-Cards are typically used to pay for rooms needed on an emergency, per-diem basis in commercial hotels (by reserving blocks of rooms for a period of time).
 In addition, P-Cards may be used to pay for certain shelter expenses such as cleaning supplies or small repairs.

 Offline Unit Tracking